VincenzoLomba/OptimalControl/README.md

 # Optimal Control Teaching

 This repository contains all the code developed during lessions of [OptimalControl](https://www.unibo.it/en/study/phd-professional-masters-specialisation-schools-and-other-programmes/course-unit-catalogue/course-unit/2024/454489), which is a teaching of [Automation Engeneering's degree](https://corsi.unibo.it/2cycle/AutomationEngineering) ([Alma Mater Studiorum, University of Bologna](https://www.unibo.it/en/homepage)).
-All **relevant material** in terms of code is contained in the [Data folder](https://github.com/VincenzoLomba/OptimalControl/tree/master/Data). <br/>
+All **relevant material** in terms of code is contained in the [Code folder](https://github.com/VincenzoLomba/OptimalControl/tree/master/Code). <br/>
 <br/>
 All the code is written in [Python](https://www.python.org/about/).
 All projects and exercises are developed using [VIsual Studio Code](https://code.visualstudio.com/) as editor.